UPDATE: 'I'm Ready To Die For A Cause,' Pickup Driver With Alleged Bomb Says

 "If you blow my truck up, hey, it's on you, Joe.
 I'm ready to die for a cause."

-The driver may have been referring to a remark Biden made as vice president in 2013 during an argument for gun control.
+The "safe a life" comment may be a reference to something Biden said as vice president during an argument for gun control in 2013.

 “As the president [Obama] said, if your actions result in only saving one life, they’re worth taking," Biden said at the time.
 "But I’m convinced we can affect the well-being of millions of Americans and take thousands of people out of harm’s way if we act responsibly.”

-Police were negotiating with the man, who they said drove the pickup with no license plates onto the sidewalk in front of the Library of Congress and claimed to have a bomb around 9:15 a.m.
+Police were negotiating with the man, believed to be from Earl, North Carolina, who they said drove the pickup with no license plates onto the sidewalk in front of the Library of Congress and claimed to have a bomb around 9:15 a.m.

-The officer saw "what appeared to be a detonator" in the hand of the driver, Capitol Police Chief Thomas Manger said during a noontime news conference.
+The officer saw "what appeared to be a detonator" in his hand, Capitol Police Chief Thomas Manger said during a noontime news conference.

 Authorities didn't know whether the threat was genuine or not but were erring on the side of caution, Manger told reporters.

-Note: UPDATE: A man holding police at bay outside the Library of Congress apparently addresses President Biden in a live stream from the scene in which he says he has enough explosives in his pickup to blow up 2½ city blocks and is "ready to die for a cause."